 I suppose the answer depends on their financial situation but even that might make the answer more complicated.
 A millionaire that exhibits these traits would most certainly be defined as cheap, whereas the single mother of three with two jobs would be classified as frugal.
 Perhaps the definition is different for different people in different circumstances.

 Here in the personal finance world, no matter how you save money, it is defined as frugality, which I don’t believe to be accurate.
 Certainly, spending 10 minutes online, looking for a coupon code that can save you a few bucks on your next online purchase is a wise move, and a frugal one at that, but spending all day on the same coupon should be defined as cheapness don’t you think?

-For me, frugality is the act of saving money but only when money has to be spent.
+The bottom line is that for me, frugality is the act of saving money when money has to be spent.
 Shopping online using rebates or coupon codes is a perfect example, as is buying the grocery items that are on sale at the supermarket.
-Cheapness on the other hand, is the prevention of money being spent and most commonly, that is accomplished by the reuse of products that would normally just be thrown away.
-It really doesn’t matter in the long-run but the negative connotation the word “cheap” has always can put some people off.
+You cross the line of frugality when your opportunity cost or future cost outweighs any gains you might save.

 Take a few minutes before any purchase and think about how you might be able to save money without sacrificing time or quality.
 Online coupons, using a cash back credit card or waiting for discounted prices is a great place to start.